elizastarr/image_caption_generator/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting.
     │
+    ├── config             <- Primary configurations and Config class used throughout the project │
+    ├── tests              <- Pytests
+    │
     ├── data
     │   ├── processed      <- The final data sets for model training, validation and inference.
     │   └── raw            <- The original, immutable data dump.